The Best Tablets for Students

 What’s the best note-taking app for students?

 On iPad, GoodNotes and Notability are the two best options.
 GoodNotes is better for organizing notebooks and has a one-time purchase.
 Notability is better for recording audio alongside notes.
-On Samsung tablets, Samsung Notes is excellent and comes pre-installed.
+On Samsung tablets, Samsung Notes is solid and comes pre-installed.
 For cross-platform needs, Microsoft OneNote works well on both iPad and Android.

 Are budget Android tablets worth buying for studying?